exequiellares/mock-api/README.md

 The controller response should return JSON data that will be configurable.

 The controller request should receive a Bearer token to validate the request.
-This token could be any string or could be configurable.
+The token is configurable.

+The module allow to define a set of fields that the body must have in order to validate request and simulate Bad Request responses.

+Allow to log into custom file received request.

 ## Settings